flyerhzm/rails_best_practices/README.md

 * slim
 * rabl

 rails_best_practices works well only in ruby 1.9.2 and ruby 1.9.3 so far.
+It is incompatible with ruby 1.8.

 ## External Introduction